 We are no students anymore but we still remember times when we were and eating in the dorms was always a nightmare.
 Therefore we were excited to see that the eating options for students have improved in the past years significantly.
 So if you are coming to Bratislava for an Erasmus programme or decided to pursue your university studies here, this is a local tip you might appreciate :)

 A nice plus is a modern looking interior, cleanness of the premises and kind staff.

 Venza offers students quick and very affordable meals – that’s why we like it so much.
 All the students with an ISIC card have a limited discount on each main meal and therefore they can easily have their lunch for less than 2,50 € for a soup, main dish, a side dish and a drink :) If you are not a student, the price will be somewhat higher but still distinctively under the Bratislava average (around 3,50 €).

 The menu changes daily and has minimum 8 various main dishes to choose from but we have seen also around 15!
-This includes mostly local styled dishes like made by a Slovak mom but also some health-conscious choices.
+This includes mostly local styled dishes like made by a Slovak mom but also some health-conscious choices including vegan options.
 The main dishes are divided into two main groups – the regular ones and the specials which are fancier and few cents more expensive.